Responsible tech strategies are rising up the boardroom agenda

 “The state of responsible technology” report for 2023 is based on the opinions of more than 500 business leaders across the globe to understand priorities, motivations and perceived benefits of implementing responsible technology practices, methodologies and frameworks.
 In addition to the quantitative insights gleaned from the survey, this report has been supplemented by a series of interviews with executives, academics and experts who specialize in data and data ethics, digital privacy, algorithmic bias and emerging technologies.

-The results paint a complex picture when it comes to priorities, motivations and perceived benefits of implementing responsible technology.
-But what can be concluded is that it now goes beyond a hypothetical or a buzzword — responsible technology has become a concrete business consideration, and forward-looking business leaders expect it will continue to grow in importance.
+The results paint a complex picture when it comes to making responsible technology a reality.
+But what can be concluded is that it now goes beyond a hypothetical or a buzzword — responsible technology has become a concrete business consideration and forward-looking business leaders expect it will continue to grow in importance.

 Responsible technology is now more than a buzzword.
 Seventy-three percent say responsible technology use will become as important as business or financial considerations when making tech decisions